• Jump to Content »

 41. Simply because he chased me I have run away from a policeman, even though I hadn’t done anything wrong.

-42. It wasn’t until 2005 that I saw any of the Star Wars films.
+42. When Star Wars was released in 1977 I was 11.
+It wasn’t until 2005 that I saw any of the Star Wars films.

 44. Once in Dublin I saw someone killed.